Pétur Guðmundsson (basketball): Early life

 Pétur was born and raised in Reykjavík to an Icelandic father and a Faroese mother.
 He started practicing handball at the age of 8 with Valur's junior teams but after breaking his right arm in a horse riding accident, which affected his ability to throw the ball with power, he turned to basketball at the behest of former national team player Sigurður Helgason.
 At the age of 12, he was 185 cm tall.
-Due to his size and skills, he was selected to the Icelandic junior national teams where he was noticed by Marv Harshman, the head coach of University of Washington.
+Due to his size and skills, he was selected to the Icelandic junior national teams where he was noticed by Marv Harshman, the head coach at the University of Washington.
 Harshman arranged for Pétur to move to Seattle and join Mercer Island High School at the age of 16.

 Playing career

 High school career

 Pétur attended Mercer Island High School from 1975 to 1977.
+He missed several games during his first year due to anemia and pneumonia and played limited minutes in several others but managed to average around 15 points per game.
+During his senior year, he averaged 20 points and 15 rebounds and was an All-State selection.

 College career

 Pétur played college basketball at the University of Washington from 1977 to 1980.
 His best season came in 1978–1979, when he averaged 10.1 points and 4.8 rebounds.
 On 8 February 1979, he scored a college career-high 37 points in a win against California.
 On 22 February 1979, he led the Huskies with 17 points in an upset win against top-ranked UCLA.
 In 81 career games for Washington, Pétur averaged 6.7 points and 5.3 rebounds per game.